Holic75/Baldurs-gate-dnd-3.5/README.md

 ### FIGHTER/CLERIC
 CLASS FEATURES:
 – May wear helmets.
-– May wear any armor and use any weapon.
+– May wear any armor and use any weapon and shield (excluding large shield).
 – May get up to Greater Weapon Specialization (4 stars) in any weapon they can use.
 – Can cast two spell per day less than trueclass cleric.
 – At 1st level gets Armor Training with leather and studded leather armor passive feat that allows to ignore armor skill and AC penalties.
 Gets Armor Training with hide armor and chainmails at level 4, splint mails at level 8, plate mails at level 12 and finally full plate mails at level 16.
-– Gets one bonus feat at every 5th level up to level 20.
+– Gets one bonus feat at every 4th level up to level 20.
 – Gets one bonus feat at levels 22, 25 and 28.
 – May channel positive (good and neutral clerics) or negative (evil clerics) energy starting from level 2 number of times per day equal to 3 + 1 per 2 points of Charisma above 10.
 (1d6 damage/healing at level 2 plus 1d6 per 4 levels).
 – Can use Spontaneous Battlecasting.
 ```
 SPONTANEOUS BATTLE CASTING: When this ability is activated caster can sacrifice any  memorized spell and channel its energy into her weapon(s) to get +1 on to hit and damage rolls per level of sacrificed spell for 10 seconds.
 ```
-– At 1st level chooses two domains that grant her access to additional spells, normally not available to Clerics of other domains.
+– At 1st level chooses one domain that grants her access to additional spells and abilities, normally not available to Clerics of other domains.
 – Hit Die: d9
 – Medium THAC0/APR progression, High Savingthrows vs. Death, vs. Polymorph and vs. Spell

 ### FIGHTER/MAGE
 CLASS FEATURES:
 – May wear helmets.
-– May wear any armor and use any weapon.
+– May wear any armor and use any weapon and shield (excluding large shield).
 – May get up to Greater Weapon Specialization (4 stars) in any weapon they can use.
 – Cannot cast spells of 8th and 9th levels.
 – Gets one bonus feat at every 5th level up to level 20.